aws/aws-lambda-dotnet/PowerShell/README.md

 .NET Core, the Lambda support for PowerShell uses the same .NET Core 2.1 Lambda runtime for both .NET Core and PowerShell based Lambda functions.
 The .NET Core 2.1 SDK is used by the new PowerShell publishing cmdlets for Lambda to create the Lambda deployment package.
-You can find the .NET Core 2.1 SDK here: https://www.microsoft.com/net/download Be sure to install the SDK, not the runtime installation.
+You can find the .NET Core 2.1 SDK [here]( https://www.microsoft.com/net/download).
+Be sure to install the SDK, not the runtime installation.

 The last component we need for the development environment is the